-Our activist communities are building power and taking action continued to embed the simplified rules for activist-led campaigns, which is now allowing more activists to go forward and be more confident to work on the issues that interest them within a clear framework.
+Our activist communities are building power and taking action

+The focus on these areas started to build how we better support our activist communities to build power and take action.
+We continued to embed the simplified rules for activist-led campaigns, which is now allowing more activists to go forward and be more confident to work on the issues that interest them within a clear framework.